-The University of Arkansas Community Design Center was founded in 1995 as part of the Fay Jones School of Architecture.
+The University of Arkansas Community Design Center was founded in 1995 as part of the Fay Jones School of Architecture and Design.
 The center advances creative development in Arkansas through education, research, and design solutions that enhance the physical environment.

 Recent UACDC Projects

-Along the way, the center’s professional staff members are nationally recognized for their expertise in urban and public-interest design, and their work has received more than 100 design awards.
+Along the way, the center’s professional staff members are nationally recognized for their expertise in urban and public-interest design, and their work has received more than 150 design and planning awards.

-UACDC services are enhanced by collaborations with the Department of Landscape Architecture, the Department of Biological and Agricultural Engineering, the Center for Business and Economic Research in the Sam Walton College of Business, the Arkansas Forestry Commission, Audubon Arkansas, and Wal-Mart Stores, Inc.
+UACDC services are enhanced by collaborations with the U of A Resiliency Center, Department of Landscape Architecture, the Department of Biological and Agricultural Engineering, the Center for Business and Economic Research in the Sam Walton College of Business, the Arkansas Forestry Commission, Audubon Arkansas, and Wal-Mart Stores, Inc.